 Why do I start my assessment plan with Student Learning Outcomes?
 Your Student Learning Outcomes help inform your curriculum and assessment measures.
 Your Student Learning Outcomes tell you what needs to be assessed, analyzed, and reported.
 You should indicate why each objective is important for your program/field, linking it with long-term benefits related to graduate school, job preparedness, civic engagement, etc. (Fulcher, Good, Coleman, and Smith, 2014, 10).

-Here are some relevant resources: Bloom’s Taxonomy, Linda Suskie's Blog, http://jfmueller.faculty.noctrl.edu/toolbox/howstep1.htm
+Here are some relevant resources: Bloom’s Taxonomy, Linda Suskie's Blog, and http://jfmueller.faculty.noctrl.edu/toolbox/howstep1.htm